Events

 Meet at Visitor Center, UW–Madison Arboretum

 This program is a fun, fascinating way for families with children elementary age and younger to explore the natural world.
 Nature walk: 1:30–2:30 p.m., activities: 2:30–3:30 p.m.
 Adults must attend.
 Wear sturdy closed-toe shoes and come prepared for weather and insects.
-Walks canceled for unsafe weather or trail conditions.
+Walks canceled for unsafe conditions.
 Free, no registration required.
 Meet at the Visitor Center.
+Presented in conjunction with Wisconsin Science Festival.